 I am broadly interested in interactions between ecosystems and the atmosphere, with an emphasis on carbon cycling in peatlands and soils.
 I have developed a model of soil carbon decomposition that includes microbial dynamics and carbon-mineral interactions, which I have implemented in the Geophysical Fluid Dynamics Laboratory Earth System Model.
 In addition to modeling, I use eddy covariance measurements to investigate ecosystem responses to environmental disturbances such as water table fluctuations in peatlands.

 Me (right, in the green hoodie) at the Sylvania Wilderness old-growth forest flux tower site with a group from the ChEAS

-I am currently a postdoctoral research associate in the Princeton Environmental Institute and Princeton University.
-I am working with the land modeling group at the Geophysical Fluid Dynamics Laboratory (GFDL), a world-class climate modeling lab funded by the National Oceanic and Atmospheric Administration (NOAA).
-My current focus is improving carbon cycling in the land and ecosystem portion of the GFDL earth system model, with the end goal of adding extratropical peatland dynamics to the model.
+From 2012-2013, I was a postdoctoral research associate at Princeton Environmental Institute at Princeton University.
+I worked with the land modeling group at the Geophysical Fluid Dynamics Laboratory (GFDL), a world-class climate modeling lab funded by the National Oceanic and Atmospheric Administration (NOAA).
+I developed a new soil carbon model for use in GFDL's global land model.
+The new model includes microbial dynamics, priming effects, and protected carbon.

 I completed my PhD at the University of Wisconsin Department of Atmospheric and Oceanic Sciences

 in April, 2012.
 The focus of my dissertation was hydrological controls on peatland carbon cycling.
 I used field measurements from the ChEAS

 , and the University of Michigan Biological Station

 , as well as the LANDIS-II model.
 Another major portion of my research was analysis of results from a model-observation intercomparison project for wetland sites as part of theNorth American Carbon Program